Asia Cup 2023, Pakistan vs India match in Colombo

+Chasing the 357-run target set by India, Pakistan could make only 128 runs for the loss of seven wickets in 32 overs.
+Both Naseem Shah and Haris Rauf had retired due to injuries and they did not bat.

+This is India's highest margin of victory (228 runs) in ODIs against Pakistan.
+After Monday's massive win against Pakistan, India now leads the Asia Cup points table, followed by Sri Lanka, Pakistan and Bangladesh.

-Colombo – The Pakistan vs India match of Asia Cup 2023’s Super Four stage at Colombo, Sri Lanka has resumed again after a pause due to rain.
+Earlier, the Pakistan vs India match of Asia Cup 2023’s Super Four stage at Colombo, Sri Lanka had a halt due to rain.

-The team green are 56-3 after 14 overs in pursuit of 357-run target built by India after they resumed the reserve day game at 147-2 from 24.1 overs.
+The Team Green resumed the reserve day game at 147-2 from 24.1 overs.

 A strong partnership between Virat Kohli and KL Rahul helped India set a giant target of 357 runs for Pakistan in Super Four clash.